 Exciting changes and development are a constant for our neighbors to the south in Iowa City as well.
 Unquestionably a much better urban scene than CR – despite its smaller size – more minor changes and openings in downtown Iowa City and surrounding districts are certainly interesting to follow.
 While Iowa City tends more than often to “get it right” on creating quality, mixed-use redevelopment, they too have their slips – most notably the recent demolition of a cherished local organic restaurant The Red Avocado.
 Unlike Cedar Rapids, where most of our demolished treasures are replaced by parking, this quaint house and a few of its neighbors will be replaced by a high-quality, urban mixed-used housing building.
 Still, it’s unfortunate when even a good development has to destroy something – business or building – that already contributes to the community/neighborhood’s unique character.

 The last few months have also brought a number of [positive] changes for me personally, which have influenced my desire to stay around the Corridor for some time.
 At the end of October I was offered a full time position with an architecture firm here in Cedar Rapids, after spending a few days trying to land a job in Boston.
-Literally within the same week, I ended up meeting my now-girlfriend Emily, who I am particularly fond of.
+Literally within the same week, I ended up meeting my now-girlfriend Emily.
 Additionally, I purchased my first car ever, ending my often inconvenient carless lifestyle in the CR.
 (I had no intention of buying a car had I moved to Boston.)
 While I’m a huge fan of transit and enjoyed utilizing the system here, it simply cannot fit my mobility needs beyond commuting to and from work.
 Needless to say, I am now going to be here for a while – and I am thoroughly looking forward to it.

 It is an incredibly exciting time to be in Cedar Rapids, especially working in the profession of architecture.
 Additionally, there really is quite a variety of things to do and see in the area, and it only seems to be getting better.
 Obviously Cedar Rapids is no Boston or Chicago.
 An urban lifestyle is not that easy to come by here, but that doesn’t mean there is no urban personality or amenities, simply on a much different and smaller scale.
 So that is my hope and ambition – to seek out and experience those places and things that give CR and the Corridor its urban flavor and work to promote and support continued urbanism here.
 There is so much potential in Cedar Rapids, it’s hard not to be passionate and want to be apart of it all.
 I’m in, are you?